 Children Traveling without Both Parents

-It is strongly recommended that if only one parent is crossing the border with a child under age 18 that they have a Consent Letter from the other parent granting permission to take the child out of the country.
+It is strongly recommended that, if only one parent is crossing the border with a child under age 18, they have a Consent Letter from the other parent granting permission to take the child out of the country.
 It is even more important if the child is traveling with a friend or relative without either parent present.

 - Divorced parents who share custody of their kids should carry copies of the legal custody documents plus a letter of authorization from the other parent.